ifmeorg/ifme/README.md

 The following [guide](https://launchschool.com/blog/handling-emails-in-rails) from Launch School is helpful.

 Please do not test these with the [Testing Accounts](#testing-accounts).
 Create new accounts with valid email addresses!

+### Optional

+The following are not mandatory, but are required if you would like to test/use these features.

+[Pusher](http://pusher.com) is used in-app notifications.
+If you would like to use this feature in your local environment, please create your own account, generate keys, and update `PUSHER_APP_ID`, `PUSHER_KEY`, `PUSHER_SECRET` in `config/application.yml`.

+[Google APIs](https://console.developers.google.com) is used for OAuth (Sign in with Google) and Calendars (refill dates for Medications).
+If you would like to use this feature in your local environment, please create your own account, generate keys, and update `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` in `config/application.yml`.
+You'll need activate both the Google+ API and the Contacts API for Oauth and the Calendar API for Calendars.

+[Cloudinary](https://cloudinary.com) is used to store profile pictures.
+If you would like to use this feature in your local environment, please create your own account, generate keys, and update `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, and `CLOUDINARY_API_SECRET` in config/application.yml`.

 ### Running the App Locally